Lockon2000/StatusScraper/docs/lib/adapters/incidents.md

 # Specification for the retrieved incidents from a status site

-a successful retrieval of an incident from the status site with `readIncident` should return a dict which represents the incident and contains the following keys (In the case of retrieving all incidents with `readIncidents` it should return a list the dicts representing the incidents):
+A successful retrieval of an incident from the status site with `readIncident` should return a `dict` which represents the incident and contains the following keys (In the case of retrieving all incidents with `readIncidents` it should return a `list` the `dicts` representing the incidents):
 - `'name'`:
     - Type: `string`
     - Description: This key should hold a string with the name of the group.